rass667/WebServer/README.md

-This is the Lab Assignment 2 for course Programming in the UNIX environment.
+This is a lab assignment for course DV1457 Programming in The UNIX Environment.

-The main content of this assignment in to develop a web server in C.
+The main task of this assignment is to develop a web server.